department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Supplemental Claim: Define on first mention in body copy as "providing new evidence to support a disability claim that was denied."
 Note: A Veteran "files" a Supplemental Claim, not "requests" a Supplemental Claim.

-Supplemental Claim decision: Initial cap "Supplemental Claim."
-Don't capitalize "decision."
+Supplemental Claim decision: Don't capitalize "decision."

-Supplemental Statement of the Case: Use initial caps
+Supplemental Statement of the Case: Capitalize.

 Survivors’ and Dependents’ Educational Assistance (DEA) program: Include "also called Chapter 35" on first mention.
 Can be shortened to "DEA program" after first mention.